 Hemi and Percy joined Shakes in the galley as soon as they had the Prospect settled back on course, leaving Gregory and Bastian at the controls.
 The boat would spend the remaining hours of daylight running underwater.
 Hemi did not neglect to warn Gregory to keep a close eye on the depth and ballast control panel and not let the boat dive any deeper than they already were while the Gnat was attached.

-“So Captain Shakes,” said Percy, settling next to him with her own stale cup of coffee, “you made it out of the depot without causing a problem?”
+“So, Captain Shakes,” said Percy, settling next to him with her own stale cup of coffee, “you made it out of the depot without causing a problem?”

-“Well… there was in fact a little fuckin’… drama.
+“Well . . . there was in fact a little fuckin’ . . . drama.
 I’m sure you heard some of it.”

 “We got a tip to leave before anything very dramatic happened,” said Hemi.

-“So I gathered from your note Captain Percy.
-Unfortunately I was in the middle of some work on the Gnat when I got that note, otherwise I would have left right then myself.
+“So I gathered from your note, Captain Percy.
+Unfortunately, I was in the middle of some work on the Gnat when I got that note, otherwise I would have left right then myself.
 The Gnat’s engine was in fuckin’ pieces—I was putting a new exhaust in that I got in a deal in one of the parts shops on the exchange floor after I had got my cargo transshipped.
 So I was stuck on the dock when that fuckin’ Authority sub arrived.”

 “What sub?
 Was it the sub with the ram?”
 Hemi asked.